Edit in GitHubLog an issue

 List guarantees

 Using state.list, you can iterate over the keys stored in your State container.
-State implements listing with a cursor-based iterator, which requires multiple calls to the State service to traverse all your keys.
-Please note, that list is subject to the bandwidth rate-limiting quotas, so listing many keys may result in 429s.
+State implements listing with a cursor-based iterator; it requires multiple calls to the State service to traverse all your keys.
+Please note that list is subject to bandwidth rate-limiting quotas, so listing many keys may result in 429 errors.

-• A full iteration always returns all keys that were present in the container during the start to the end of a full iteration.
+• A full iteration always returns all keys present in the container from the start to the end of a full iteration

-• Keys that were not constantly present in the collection during a full iteration, may be returned or not: it is undefined.
+• Keys not present in a collection throughout a full iteration may or may not be returned; the behavior is undefined.

-• A given key may be returned multiple times across iterations (but not within a same iteration).
-You can mitigate this by either performing operations that are safe when applied multiple times (recommended with many keys) or by collecting all keys in an array first and then remove any duplicates.
+• A key may be returned multiple times across iterations, but not within the same iteration.
+You can mitigate this either by performing operations that are safe when applied multiple times (this is recommended when you have many keys), or by first collecting all keys in an array and removing duplicates.

 • In some rare cases, list may return expired keys.

-• countHint, to specify an approximate amount of keys returned per iteration.
-State doesn't provide a guarantee on the number of elements returned per iteration, but we try (again with no guarantees) to return at least countHint elements per iteration.
+• countHint to specify an approximate amount of keys returned per iteration.
+State doesn't guarantee the number of elements returned per iteration, attempts to return at least countHint elements per iteration.

 Troubleshooting